List of power stations in Turkey

-High Carbon Emissions
+High carbon emissions

 Coal

 All operational coal-fired power stations over 50MW are listed below.

 Five plants were shut down at the end of 2019 to reduce air pollution, leaving total installed capacity at about 17 GW, with 1.3 GW under construction.
-However government may continue subsidizing some of the most polluting plants in 2020.
+However, government may continue subsidizing some of the most polluting plants in 2020.
 In 2019 almost 500 million lira was paid to them.

-In 2017 imported hard coal generated 51 TWh and local coal (almost all lignite) 44 TWh of electricity.
+In 2017, imported hard coal generated 51 TWh and local coal (almost all lignite) 44 TWh of electricity.

 Hard coal is estimated to emit 1126 g CO2-eq./kWh and lignite 1062 g CO2-eq./kWh.

-Medium Carbon Emissions
+Medium carbon emissions

-Natural Gas
+Natural gas

-In 2020 about 68 TWh of electricity was generated from gas.
-As of 2021, according to the head of the Electricity Producers’ Association, natural gas plants do not have enough money for maintenance work.
+In 2020, about 68 TWh of electricity was generated from gas.
+As of 2021, according to the head of the Electricity Producers’ Association, natural gas plants did not have enough money for maintenance work.

 Geothermal

-The CO2 emissions from new geothermal plants in Turkey are high but gradually decline: lifecycle emissions are still being researched as of 2019.
+The CO2 emissions from new geothermal plants in Turkey are high but gradually decline: lifecycle emissions were still being researched as of 2019.